InnerSourceCommons/innersourcecommons.org/content/about/board/_index.md

 type: "board"
 ---
 <div class="container section">
-    <h4>Boards are elected by the membership on a yearly basis.
+    <h4>As a an IRS registered 501(c)(3) non-profit, the InnerSource Commons (ISC) is governed by a set of corporate bylaws like many companies.
+The Board of Directors sets the ISC's policy and appoints officers (e.g. Treasurer); various officers set and execute policy.
+The ISC Board is elected by the Membership on a yearly basis.
 ISC initially is incorporated in the US.
-As the community grows, we anticipate to found sister organizations in the European Union, Latin America, and other parts of the world. </h4>
+As the community grows, we anticipate to found sister organizations in the European Union, Latin America, and other parts of the world.</h4>
     <h4>Our current Board is made up of:</h4>
 </div>
 {{< board-member name="Danese Cooper" title="President" image="/images/about/Danese_Cooper.jpg" >}}